thescientist13/webpack-migrate-poc/README.md

 common feature item found in a lot of projects.

 ## Observations / Feedback
-1. When running  `webpack-cli init`, the prompt for location could it make it clearer that an extension isn't required
+1. When running  `webpack-cli init`, the prompt for location could make it clearer that an extension isn't required